Literary Livewire

 Anyway a very interesting book.
 A mixed bag of ideas that give one pause.

-Freaks: Alive, on the Inside!
+Freaks: Alive on the Inside

-by Annette Curtis Klause
+Annette Curtis Klause

 An intriguing tale of circus life with some ancient Egyptian mystique as a sub plot, I very much enjoyed this narrative.
 The protagonist, Abel Dandy, starts out at an idyllic resort type circus where he lives with his parents.
 There he wonders if he has anything to contribute to the show, because he isn’t “different” like everybody else.
 Then he heads out on his own and meets the shocking realization that not only are “freaks” ostracized, but that he is also shunned for being in contact with them!